 Oppo A9 2020 belongs to A series which is known for making low budget phones.
-A9 2020 and A5 2020 are the latest additions and upgrades of the previous standard versions.
-A9 2020 is a significant upgrade from the earlier version that only featured dual cameras on the backside.
+This time it is a significant upgrade from the earlier version that only featured dual cameras on the backside.
 The latest iteration comes with quad-camera support and a huge 5000 mAh battery that is also becoming a norm in this price category.
-Realme 5 Pro, Infinix Hot Note are some of the rival phones that are available for a much lesser price with almost similar specs.
+Realme 5 Pro, Infinix Hot 8 are some of the rival phones that are available for a much lesser price with almost similar specs.

-Priced at PKR 45,999, what really differentiates Oppo A9 2020 apart from the rest of the phones is what we need to find out in our review below.
+Priced at PKR 45,999 (launch price in Pakistan), what really differentiates Oppo A9 2020 from the rivals, let’s find out in our detail review.

 Design and Display

-Design is where Oppo A9 2020 shines, and the Marine Green color that we were given had a little resemblance with the Oppo Reno, although not entirely similar as the latter had a popup camera, very different design chemistry and of course an altogether different specs sheet.
+Design is where Oppo A9 2020 shines; the Marine Green color that we were given had a little resemblance with the Oppo Reno, although not entirely similar as the latter carries very different design chemistry and, of course, an altogether different specs sheet.

 A9 looks like the rightful descendant of the standard A9.
-The successor follows with a similar positioning of the camera, fingerprint scanner, and branding on the rear side, all vertically aligned in the center part.
+The successor follows a similar positioning of the camera, fingerprint scanner, and branding on the rear side, all vertically aligned in the middle.
 The difference this time is the quad-camera setup and a very prominent gradient color that seems to have been inspired by nature.
-The rear panel is shiny and looks like glass; however, it is a plastic body which really gives a premium look.
+The rear panel is shiny and looks like glass; however, it is a plastic body that gives a premium look.
 The plastic meet with a matte finish frame on the edges, which are comparatively thinner due to being curved and provide a decent grip.

-Flip the phone, and you get a 6.5 inches IPS LCD of 720×1600 px resolution, which should have been on the higher side considering the price of the phone.
-Oppo may have stuck with this screen for the longer battery life and to keep the cost low.
-Though it’s a bummer, however, the elongated screen provides an excellent viewing experience; the brightness levels are really adequate, colors look punchy, and contrasts are on the higher side.
+Flip the phone, and you get a 6.5 inches IPS LCD that offers only 720 x 1600 px resolution, a mere disappointment in this price range when rivals go beyond the basics.
+Oppo may have stuck with this resolution in favor of longer battery life and for keeping the cost low.
+Though it’s a bummer, however, the elongated screen provides a pleasant viewing experience; the brightness levels are adequate, colors look punchy, and contrasts are on the higher side.
 The display is equally good under the sunlight.
 Oppo has lessened the blue light effect this time to minimize the burden on the eyes.

-Side edges of the phone are not as intrusive as the prominent chin area, but it does not, however, spoils the display.
+Side bezels of the phone are not as intrusive as the prominent chin area, but it has a minimal impact on the display.

 As with Oppo’s usual designs, the well protruded power key is placed on the right side.
 A small green mark embossed on it adds value to the overall aesthetics.
 The left side is busy with volume keys and the SIM tray that can independently accommodate two SIMs and a microSD card.